October 21st, 2020

 Remember to include

 Be transparent about your purpose at any given time, and don’t be too pushy.
-Long-term B2B relations with a genuine interest in your products and services is preferable to a quick fix sale.
+Long-term B2B relations with a genuine interest in your products and services are preferable to a quick-fix sale.

 Consent When Recording Conversations

-Ensure that all parties are informed that they will be recorded – both the subject and the agent.
-It’s a bit tricky, especially when you do the outbound calling.
+Ensure all parties are informed that they will be recorded – both the subject and the agent.
+It’s a bit tricky, especially when you're doing outbound calling.
 But it's possible.

-Practically, you need to notify the person you intend to record and get consent off-the-record before you have permission to record the conversation.
-When you start the recording, ask the person to confirm that they consent to the recording.
+Practically, you need to notify the person you intend to record and get consent off the record before you have permission to record the conversation.
+When you start the recording, ask the person to confirm their consent.

-It’s a good idea to provide your agents with a comprehensive script with clear instructions on collecting the consent in the right manner to avoid any misunderstandings in the process.
+It’s a good idea to provide your agents with a comprehensive script that clearly outlines how to collect consent correctly, to avoid misunderstandings.

-It’s a lot easier to get consent if you do the inbound calling, and your dialer supports the opportunity to use an IVR message, notifying you that the conversation will be recorded.
+It’s much easier to get consent if you do the inbound calling, and your dialer supports an IVR message that notifies you the conversation will be recorded.

 It’s okay to record when: